Hamlet's Solar Powered System

 SOLAR POWERED BY RENOGY

 Our goal was to live as simply, as minimally, and as inexpensively as possible.
 Over the years we have winnowed down our needs to a level that we can comfortably sustain.
 Adding a solar panel was key to reaching this goal.
 It frees us from expensive electrical hook up campsites, making reservations, and gas generators.
 Solar opened the door to boondocking without sacrificing our basic electrical needs.
-In 2017, we were introduced to Renogy, a solar company in Ontario, CA and have found that we absolutely love their products!
+In 2017, we were introduced to Renogy, an awesome solar company in Ontario, CA and have found that we absolutely love their products!
 Take a video tour of our solar powered life!